pyca/cryptography/docs/x509/reference.rst

     :param value: The URI.
 If it contains an internationalized domain name then it must be encoded to an :term:`A-label` string before being passed.

+    :raises ValueError: If the provided string is not an :term:`A-label`.

     .. attribute:: value